 About TOME project

-The general aim is to understand how the development of alchemical metaphors in the 16th and 17th century contributed to the emergence of encyclopaedism.
-For this purpose, we assemble and (closely and distantly) analyse a digital corpus of Latin printed books from the fields of alchemy and Paracelsianism.
-Simultaneously, we analyse the existing NOSCEMUS digital corpus of Latin scientific prints (c.
+The general aim is to understand how the development of philosophical, scientific, and alchemical metaphors in the 16th and 17th century contributed to the emergence of encyclopaedism.
+For this purpose, (1) we prepare a series of case studies on early modern metaphorology; (2) assemble and (closely and distantly) analyse a digital corpus of Latin printed books from the fields of alchemy and Paracelsianism; (3) examine the existing NOSCEMUS digital corpus of Latin scientific prints (c.
 1000 titles, 1450-1850) by cutting-edge computational methods.
-The aim is to create an AI-driven metaphor detector to explore the early modern evolution of cognitive metaphors and its role in the emergence of modern encyclopaedism.
+Simultaneously, we create an AI-driven metaphor detector to explore the early modern evolution of cognitive metaphors and its role in the emergence of modern encyclopaedism.

 TOME